sketchplugins/plugin-directory/README.md

 - [Toggle Greyscale](https://github.com/KevinGutowski/ToggleGreyscale), by Kevin Gutowski: A Sketch plugin that adds a layer to your artboard so that you can preview your mocks in greyscale.
 - [Toggle Pixel Fitting](https://github.com/KevinGutowski/PixelFit), by KevinGutowski: A simple plugin to change your pixel fitting preference.
 - [Transifex Sketch Plugin](https://github.com/transifex/transifex-sketch-plugin), by Transifex: Start localization at the design phase.
 Accelerate your workflow by bringing the Product, Design and Localization teams closer.
-- [Translate From JSON](https://github.com/kbirgoren/sketch-json-translator), by kbirgoren: A Sketch plugin lets you use variables for texts in your designs.
 - [Truncat](https://github.com/KevinGutowski/Truncat), by Kevin Gutowski: A Sketch plugin to truncate text.
 - [Turkish Data](https://github.com/ozgurgunes/Sketch-Turkish-Data), by Özgür Güneş: Turkish data supplier plugin.
 - [typex](https://github.com/reinvanoyen/typex), by reinvanoyen: Highly configurable text styles to web (css, sass, html, json, ...) export plugin